2025–26 FIBA Europe Cup

-The 2025–26 FIBA Europe Cup will be the 11th season of the FIBA Europe Cup, a European basketball competition for clubs launched by FIBA Europe.
+The 2025–26 FIBA Europe Cup was the 11th season of the FIBA Europe Cup, a European basketball competition for clubs launched by FIBA Europe.

 Bilbao Basket are the defending champions, and will defend their title in the competition.

 Team allocation

 A total of 47 teams from 19 of the 50 FIBA Europe member associations will be expected to participate in the 2024–25 FIBA Europe Cup season.
 The official list of teams were announced by FIBA on 11 July 2025.

 After the release of the teams, Rīgas Zeļļi from Latvia withdrew from the qualifying round, which led to the automatic placement in the regular season of Peristeri, based on the Club Competition Rankings.

 Teams

 The labels in the parentheses show how each team qualified for the place of its starting round: